A Critical Analysis of the Explanatory Letter of Condemnation by the Holy Office

 [2] Apart from the vainglorious association with Dante and notwithstanding the fact that a number of distinguished individuals have given their support to this publication (whose doubtless good faith had been surprised), nonetheless the Holy Office has deemed it necessary to place this work on the Index of Forbidden Books.
 The reasons are easily identifiable by those who have a Carthusian-like patience to read the nearly four thousand pages dense print.

-[2] Here, the anonymous author effectively states that the Poem is merely a work of fiction, and concludes with the promise of facts to support this premise.
+[2] Here, the anonymous author effectively states that the Poem is merely a work of fiction, and concludes, in a rather sensational fasion, with the promise of facts to support this premise.
 Thus, we should now expect an objective analysis and presentation of relevant evidence.

 First of all, the reader is struck by the length of speeches attributed to Jesus and to the Blessed Virgin; [3] by the interminable dialog between the various characters who populate these pages.
 The four Gospels present us with a humble, reserved Jesus; his speeches are lean and incisive, but have maximum effectiveness.
 Instead, in this type of romanticized story, Jesus is most talkative, almost ostentatious, always ready to proclaim himself Messiah and Son of God and to give lessons using the same kind of terminology that might be used by a theologian today.
 [4]